fetchai/carpark_agent/README.md

 ### Building the Autonomous Economic Agent (AEA)

-First we need to download the packages and scripts:
+We need to download the packages and scripts:

     svn export https://github.com/fetchai/agents-aea.git/trunk/packages